kalaiselvan-t/automatic-verification/README.md

 - The specifications are encoded as a MILP problem and solved using the SCIP solver

 At the end of the verification process, the tool generates verification artifacts and insights that can be used to improve the model or as evidence for the homologation and certification process.

+More details can be found in my [blog](https://kalaiselvan-t.github.io/projects/2024-07-17-automatic-verification/)